team

 The pipeline has eight phases.
 The orchestrator walks them in order; each phase requires the prior phase’s artifact on disk.

-QUESTION → RESEARCH → DESIGN → STRUCTURE → PLAN → WORKTREE → IMPLEMENT → PR → SHIPPED
+WORKTREE → QUESTION → RESEARCH → DESIGN → STRUCTURE → PLAN → IMPLEMENT → PR → SHIPPED

-Phase 1: Question
+Phase 1: Worktree

 Decomposes the user’s intent into two artifacts.
 Only the questioner ever sees the user’s description.
 There is no separate brief.md; neutral codebase context lives in a “Codebase context” section at the top of questions.md.

-Phase 2: Research
+Phase 3: Research

 Orchestrator waits for both agents to return, then writes the combined research artifact (with the required frontmatter).

-Phase 3: Design
+Phase 4: Design

 Agent: design-author (MUST ask open questions interactively before drafting) Predecessor: research.md Artifact: docs/plans/<id>/design.md Gate: HUMAN — on approval the orchestrator edits design.md’s frontmatter to set approved: true and approved_at: <ISO-8601>; on rejection the agent re-drafts and increments revision.

-Phase 4: Structure
+Phase 5: Structure

-Phase 5: Plan
+Phase 6: Plan

-Agent: planner Predecessor: structure.md with frontmatter approved: true Artifact: docs/plans/<id>/plan.md
+Agent: planner Predecessor: structure.md Artifact: docs/plans/<id>/plan.md

 Phase 7: Implement